mikermcneil/waterline-query-builder/docs/syntax.md

 capable of producing NoSql queries as well.

 For familiarity the generated SQL query is shown next to each example using the PostgreSQL dialect.
-The equivalent MongoDB query is also shown.
+The equivalent generated MongoDB operation is also shown.

+## Links

++ [Nomenclature lessons to learn from Hibernate](http://www.slideshare.net/brmeyer/hibernate-orm-features) (Feb 2014)- relevant topics include multitenancy, geo data, versioning and sharding.

 ## Glossary